gkerr/IntroCommandLineNGS/introduction.rst

   > file SRC_HUMAN.fasta
   SRC_HUMAN.fasta: ASCII text

-.. note:: The command :index:`file` uses certain tests and some magic to determine the type of a file
+.. note:: The command ``file`` uses certain tests and some magic to determine the type of a :index:`file`

 which – find a (executable) command
 -----------------------------------